Facilitators' Toolkit

 New here?
 Where to begin

-Information and considerations about whether reflection will improve your course and how to go about introducing it.
+Considering whether reflection will improve your course and how to introduce it.

 Guidance on designing the three main components of any reflective task and further links.